Aqua (Kingdom Hearts): Creation and development

 From the beginning of Kingdom Hearts Birth by Sleep's development, the staff decided its story would have three plot lines centered around three different characters, with Aqua's being the last one written.
-The original ending of Aqua's storyline showed her trapped in the realm of darkness, which was moved to the game's "Last Episode" in order to keep the game from being too negative in tone.
-In terms of gameplay, Aqua was designed to be a character that players would take some getting used to, and recommended them use her as the last one in order to understand the game's story better, pointing out the intention that Aqua would be the last character to leave the Land of Departure in her scenario.
+The original ending of Aqua's storyline showed her trapped in the realm of darkness, which was moved to the game's "Last Episode" to keep the game from being too negative in tone.
+In terms of gameplay, Aqua was designed to be a character that players would take some getting used to.
+While Aqua, Terra, and Ventus' storylines can be played in any order, Nomura recommended that Aqua's be played last to understand the game's story better, pointing out the intention that Aqua would be the last character to leave the Land of Departure in her scenario.
 The staff developed her movements to reflect her personality as a serious and dignified young woman.
 In the making of Kingdom Hearts 2.8, co-director Tai Yasue expressed the staff wanted to explore Aqua's torment in this title as she became trapped in the realm of darkness to the point they showed how the character wanted to escape from it as she became isolated.
-Nomura was surprised by people's reaction to Aqua falling into the darkness in the E3 2018 trailer for Kingdom Hearts III, and expects her role in the upcoming game to surprise the audience more.